Axionis47/customer-retention-system/PROJECT_SUMMARY.md

 # Churn-Saver RLHF+PPO - Project Summary

-## Overview
+## What This Is

-This repository contains a production-grade ML system that combines **PPO (Proximal Policy Optimization)** for churn retention decisions with **RLHF (Reinforcement Learning from Human Feedback)** for personalized message generation.
-The system is fully GCP-native with comprehensive testing, CI/CD, and infrastructure-as-code.
+This is an ML system that uses **PPO** to decide when to contact customers and **RLHF** to create personalized messages.
+It runs on GCP with full testing, CI/CD, and infrastructure code.

 ## Architecture